 Why did we do it?
 What does it all mean?

-I suppose for all of us, we can say that we have been successful at our primary goal – avoiding a repeat of the tragedy of September 11thin America – but I think we all have questions whether our wars were necessary, or even helpful, in achieving it.
+I suppose for all of us, we can say that we have been successful at our primary goal – avoiding a repeat of the tragedy of September 11thin America – but I think we all have questioned whether our wars were necessary, or even helpful, in achieving it.
 We have defended America, but Islamic terrorism has continued with attacks in Madrid, London, and countless other places all over the world.
 Terror groups opposed to America and Western civilization continue to find and keep safe havens in the Middle East and elsewhere.
 I doubt that any of us have watched the dispiriting resurgence of ISIS in Iraq and the Taliban in Afghanistan and recognized anything like the result we envisioned the first time we took a C130 into BIAP or KAF.

 However, no one can question our own victories, the ones that never made it into a headline: getting a friend back to a MEDEVAC in time to save his life; showing decency and kindness to civilians in the same village you just took sniper fire from on your last patrol; capturing and killing thugs who had been blowing up our compatriots and tyrannizing their own.

 Furthermore, we have become scholars of eternal truths about courage, honor, life, and death, at the same time that it seems those things are increasingly hard to understand for most of our countrymen.
 We know what it is like to assume 100% responsibility for our comrades, and we have dug our elbows into the sand as bullets whipped by and then propped ourselves up and returned fire.
 These experiences are an understandable source of pride to most veterans, and in fact, many a man or woman has actually come back from the war a better person because of them.